VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 + **<u>Weight Of The Land</u>:**

 4 random players will get a ground AoE under them, exploding after 2.5 seconds and dealing lethal damage.
-Immadiatly after the first set, the same players will be targeted by a second set.
+Immediately after the first set, the same players will be targeted by a second set.
 When <span class='buff'>Woken</span>: A third set will happen after the second one.

 ___